 Menu

-At Manor Green we understand that children with ASC achieve their potential and feel happy when their environment, learning, communication and routines are structured and personalised to meet their individual needs.
+At Manor Green, we recognize that children with complex needs reach their potential and experience happiness when their environment, learning, communication, and routines are organized and tailored to their unique requirements.

 Classroom Environment